UMM-CSci-3601-S17/digital-display-garden-iteration-2-omaranwar/Documentation/ExcelParser.md

 ##Apache POI

+##Setup:
+In our constructor we pass in a boolean, `test`.
+This boolean will change the excel file to our test spreadsheet and populate the database so our excelParser tests know what the outputs should be.

 ##Step 1: Extracting data from the xlsx document into a 2D Array
 In our main method, the first thing we do is call `extractFromXLSX()`.
 This method is the only method we use that uses *Apache POI*.
 The back bone for this method is from an [Apache POI example](http://www.mkyong.com/java/apache-poi-reading-and-writing-excel-file-in-java/) that prints all the content from an `xlsx` file.
-We modified it to put that data in a 2D string array.
+We heavily modified it to put that data in a 2D string array.
-When playing around with this first method, we learned some important things.
+When playing around with this first method, we learned some important things:

-1. For whatever reason, the first row of any spread sheet we import is completely `null`.
-We tried to fix this for a while and gave up, we rectify this problem when we start editing the 2D array.
-Unfortunately, we can't grab any data from the first row.
-2. The default size for an `xlsx` document is **1000 rows, and 25 columns**.
+1. The default size for an `xlsx` from a Microsoft Excel document is **1000 rows, and 25 columns**.
 As a consequence, our array is 1000 rows tall, and 25 columns wide, and each non-filled index is `null`.
 We spend a lot of time shrinking the size of this array.
-3. General 2D array facts, for a 2D array named `cellValues`:
+2. General 2D array facts, for a 2D array named `cellValues`:
   * `cellValues.length` gives us the height of the array
   * `cellValues[i].length` gives us the length of a given row, `i`.